wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 #### (*Allowed*) RDP to Backend
 1. Server Admin on internet requests RDP session to AppVM01 on BackEnd001.CloudApp.Net:xxxxx where xxxxx is the randomly assigned port number for RDP to AppVM01 (the assigned port can be found on the Azure Management Portal or via PowerShell)
 2. Backend subnet begins inbound rule processing:
-  1. NSG Rule 1 (DNS) doesn’t apply, move to next rule
+  1. NSG Rule 1 (DNS) doesn't apply, move to next rule
   2. NSG Rule 2 (RDP) does apply, traffic is allowed, stop rule processing
 3. With no outbound rules, default rules apply and return traffic is allowed
 4. RDP session is enabled